 Masterworks then scrutinizes the piece by filing with the SEC, allowing anyone to invest.

 Finally, the artwork is typically held for 3 to 10 years which allows Masterworks to make a wise and potentially profitable selling decision for its investors.
 In 2020, Masterworks sold a piece for more than 30% profit after holding it for just one year.

 Investors can receive their pro rata proceeds after the artwork is sold and Masterworks collects their 20% fees on the profit.

-The fees Masterworks collects is referred to as “Management fees.”
-They take care of professional storage, insurance, administrative costs, regulatory filings, and annual appraisals.
+The fees Masterworks collects are referred to as “Management fees.”
+It takes care of professional storage, insurance, administrative costs, regulatory filings, and annual appraisals.